Turkey Pot Die

 "Turkey Pot Die" is the fourth episode of the fourth season of the animated comedy series The Cleveland Show.
-The episode aired on Fox on November 25, 2012.
+The 69th episode overall, it originally aired on Fox on November 25, 2012.

 The episode was written by Dave Jeser and Matt Silverstein and directed by Anthony Agrusa.
 It was viewed by approximately 4.3 million viewers in its original airing.
 The episode features guest performance by Tim Gunn, along with several recurring voice actors for the series.